itpp-labs/odoo-development/docs/git/commits.rst

   * use **[DEMO]**

-* If commit updates\configures automatic tests
+* If commit updates / configures automatic tests

   * use **[CI]**